anshulverma/tagr/README.md

 node-tagged-release
 ===================

-An easy way to tag your releases in git
+An easy way to tag your releases in git.
+For help type `man npi`.